 It also reports to the Council, through the Speaker, on any of the financial statements and reports referred to above, and develops the annual oversight report based on the annual report, initiates any investigation in its area of competence, and performs any other function assigned to it by resolution of the Council.
+Below is the distribution list for the MPAC of the NLM:-

-• Municipal Public Accounts Committee:
+Municipal Public Accounts

+Com Committee

-- 1. Cllr B.S.
-Dlamini (Chairperson).
+1. Cllr B.S.
+Dlamini

+(Chairperson).

-- 2. Cllr T.N.
+2. Cllr T.N.
 Dlamini.

-- 3. Cllr F.A.
+3. Cllr F.A.
 Malinga.

-- 4. Cllr A.P.
-Meiring.
+4. Cllr A.P.
+Meiring

-- 5. Cllr S.G.
+5. Cllr S.G.
 Miya.

-- 6. Cllr M.S.
+6. Cllr M.S.
 Mlangeni.

-- 7. Cllr B.C.
-Ngema.
+7. Cllr B.C.
+Ngema

-- 8. Cllr D. Ngwenya.
+8. Cllr D. Ngwenya.

-- 9. Cllr D.M.
+9. Cllr D.M.
 Sibilwane.

-- 10. Cllr L.T.
+10 Cllr L.T.
 Sikhosane.

-- 11. Cllr L.G.
+11. Cllr L.G.
 Thwala.

-- 12. Cllr V.G.
+12. Cllr V.G.
 Zondo.

-3.12.3.
+3.10.3.
 Powers and Functions.